Privacy policy

 - Right to restriction of processing (Article 18 GDPR)

-- Right to notification – obligation to notify in connection with rectification or erasure of personal data or restriction of processing (Article 19 GDPR)
+- Right to notification - obligation to inform in connection with the rectification or erasure of personal data or the restriction of processing (Article 19 GDPR)

 - Right to data portability (Article 20 GDPR)